lewagon/dotfiles/00-Setup/TEACHERS.md

 ### Intro
 **City's driver**

-- Gather students in the classroom to present the program
+- Gather students in the classroom for the Kick-Off
 - Introduce the team
 - Spell out basic rules for the place